Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 So beautiful and complex, the late afternoon sun shining through the colored-glass windows will leave you in awe.
 It also shows Gaudi’s love for organic shapes and animals!

 Insider Tip: We have to suggest you go for the audio guide and tower ticket!
 It’s $36, but it’s an incredible experience and well worth it.
+If you want to wander around yourself but not waste too much time at the ticket counter, book skip-the-line tickets here.

 - Why it’s awesome: A vibrant and beautiful experience of Spanish culture!